tomerfiliba-org/reedsolomon/README.rst

 It was further extended and is currently maintained by Stephen Karl Larroque since 2015.

-And several other contributors helped improve and make it more robust:
+And several other contributors helped improve and make it more robust, thanks a lot to them!

 |Contributors|